DamienVesper/krew-hacks/README.md

 # Krew.io Hacks
 Userscript DOM hacks for krew.io.
-You can dock instantly, dock in the sea, freeze ships, respawn with all your experience, items, and gold, as well as prevent a ship from sailing.
+You can dock instantly, dock in the sea, freeze ships, respawn with all your experience, items, and gold, prevent a ship from sailing, as well as kick / ban people through chat.

 ## Features
 - Insta Dock